Leisure Suit Larry in the Land of the Lounge Lizards

-Leisure Suit Larry in the Land of the Lounge Lizards is a graphic adventure game, developed by Sierra On-Line, and published in 1987.
-It was developed for the MS-DOS and the Apple II and later ported to the Amiga, Atari ST, Apple IIGS, Mac, and Tandy Color Computer 3.
-It utilizes the Adventure Game Interpreter (AGI) engine.
+Leisure Suit Larry in the Land of the Lounge Lizards is a graphic adventure game for adults only (age 18+) developed by Sierra On-Line, published in 1987.
+It was developed for MS-DOS and the Apple II and later ported to the Amiga, Atari ST, Apple IIGS, Mac, and Tandy Color Computer 3.
+It uses the Adventure Game Interpreter (AGI) engine.
 In 1991, Sierra released a remake titled Leisure Suit Larry 1: In the Land of the Lounge Lizards for MS-DOS, Mac, and Amiga.
 This version used the Sierra's Creative Interpreter (SCI) engine, featuring 256 colors and a point-and-click, icon-driven (as opposed to the original's text-based) user interface.

 The game's story follows its player character of a middle-aged male virgin named Larry Laffer as he desperately tries to "get lucky" in the fictional American city of Lost Wages.
 Land of the Lounge Lizards establishes several elements which recur in the later Leisure Suit Larry games, including Larry's campy attire, perpetual bad luck with women, and penchant for double-entendres.
 The game's overall plot and basic structure follow that of Softporn Adventure, Sierra's own 1981 Apple II text adventure that did not feature Larry.

 Despite a lack of advertising, the game was a sleeper hit and a commercial and critical success.
 It was followed by a long series of sequels and spin-offs over decades, beginning with Leisure Suit Larry Goes Looking for Love (in Several Wrong Places) in 1988.
 A second, high-definition remake, titled Leisure Suit Larry: Reloaded, was developed by N-Fusion Interactive working with the Larry series' creator Al Lowe and published by Replay Games in 2013.
 A version for Sega CD was also announced but was never released.

 Plot

-The protagonist, Larry Laffer, is a 38-year-old (40-year-old in the 1991 remake) "loser" who lives in his mother's basement and has not yet lost his virginity.
-Having grown weary of his lonely existence, he decides to visit the resort city of Lost Wages (a parody of "Las Vegas") hoping to experience what he has not lived before and to finally find the woman of his dreams.
+The protagonist, Larry Laffer, is a middle-aged man who lives in his mother's basement and has not yet lost his virginity.
+Having grown weary of his lonely existence, he decides to visit the resort city of Lost Wages hoping to experience what he has not lived before and to finally find the woman of his dreams.
 Larry starts with nothing but an out-of-style 1970s disco-era leisure suit and $94 in his pocket.
-His quest involves four possible women: a nameless, seedy-looking sex worker; Fawn, a club-goer of low moral fiber; Faith, a receptionist who (true to her name) is faithful to her boyfriend; and Eve, a bathing beauty and Larry's ultimate goal.
+His quest involves four possible women: a nameless, seedy-looking sex worker; Fawn, a club-goer of low moral fiber; Faith, a receptionist who is faithful to her boyfriend; and Eve, a bathing beauty and Larry's ultimate goal.